- NIH Forms and Applications main page

 Stipends may be supplemented with non-Federal funds and do not require additional effort from the trainee.

 The Department of Microbiology provides research support services for Principal Investigators through a cost-sharing mechanism.
-These services include maintenance of shared equipment, in-house technical support for maintenance of equipment in individual laboratories.
-Costs for shared services include: salary for maintenance technician, minor parts, dry ice, CO2, liquid nitrogen, x-omat and phosphor images supplies and service contracts.
+These services include in-house technical support, service contracts for shared equipment, maintenance of shared equipment including parts and supplies, dry ice, liquid nitrogen, and biohazard trash disposal.

 Current rates for Shared Services can be provided by the Business Office.